The J-Fest: Learning about Kyrgyz Traditions

 In the afternoon, we got a close-up look at er-enish (horse wrestling).

-The grand finale for the festival was a lively game of kok boru—which is similar to polo, but a heavy, headless goat carcass is used instead of a ball and there are no mallets.
+The grand finale for the Jyrgalan Summer Festival was a lively game of kok boru—which is similar to polo, but a heavy, headless goat carcass is used instead of a ball and there are no mallets.
 The goat must be lifted from the ground by the players and carried to the goal.
 In this game, a small goat was used, but it must have weighed 20 pounds or more.
 It certainly requires some excellent horsemanship to be able to pick it up off the ground, tuck it under your leg, and race down the field with four other horsemen trying to get it away from you.

-The circles that represent the goals were probably 10 meters across, but it was very difficult for the players to time the dropping of the goat so it landed inside the circle.
+The circles that represent the goals were probably ten meters across, but it was very difficult for the players to time the dropping of the goat so it landed inside the circle.
 More often than not, either the carrier shot past the goal to make another attempt, or the forward momentum carried the dropped carcass beyond the goal.

 Here is some video from that game.
 (The announcer mistakenly uses the word “sheep” for “goat.”
 That’s okay, sometimes I cannot tell the difference either!)